How to add comments to a Hugo site

 Ready to add comments to your Hugo site?

-Free during beta.
+Free for your first site.
 Set up in under 5 min.

 Create free account